andrew/ultimate-awesome/README.md

 - [awesome-wordpress](https://github.com/manh-trinhquoc/awesome-wordpress) - My favuorite collection of resouces, plugins, themes and blogs about wordpress.
 - [awesome-instance-attribution](https://github.com/maxidl/awesome-instance-attribution) - A collection of resources about instance attribution (in deep learning).
 - [Awesome-Official-MCP-Servers](https://github.com/MCPStar/Awesome-Official-MCP-Servers) - MCP 精选，MCP Servers，官方MCP.
+- [awesome-spanish-toolkit](https://github.com/meskeia/awesome-spanish-toolkit) - 🧰 A curated collection of awesome web tools, calculators, converters, and educational resources in Spanish.
 - [awesome-web-frontend](https://github.com/Mike-bel/awesome-web-frontend) - This is a better way to collect some web repositories on GitHub for a web developer.
 - [you-are-awesome-app](https://github.com/mkraenz/you-are-awesome-app) - Community-driven motivational quotes.
 Every day you receive an awesome message from a grateful person around the globe.
 Share your own gratitude by contributing awesome quotes yourself.
 - [awesome-machine-learning](https://github.com/ml13571/awesome-machine-learning) - A curated list of awesome Machine Learning frameworks, libraries and software.